-The NotificationManager gives you three methods: one to pester (notify()) and two to stop pestering (cancel() and cancelAll()).
+The NotificationManager gives you three methods: one to raise a Notification (notify()) and two to get rid of an existing Notification (cancel() and cancelAll()).

 The notify() method takes a Notification, which is a data structure that spells out what form your pestering should take - the capabilities of this object are described in the following sections.